qudratyunusov/qudratyunusov/Roadmap.md

 This is a non-exhaustive list of current goals made possible with the support of our generous [patrons](https://www.patreon.com/Nekotekina).

 ## Short term goals
-* Implement MSELF support without intermediate files.
-Currently it doesn't work at all.
-Depends on "decryption on the fly" task. **(WIP by [jarveson](https://github.com/jarveson))**
 * Enable hardware acceleration for decryption (AES-NI). **(WIP by [cornytrace](https://github.com/cornytrace), [#2457](https://github.com/RPCS3/rpcs3/pull/2457))**
-* Implement decryption on the fly.
-No more temporary files and additional steps.
-This affects, for example, EBOOT, SELF, EDAT, and MSELF embedded files.
-* Implement SDAT decryption.
-No need to decrypt them manually.
-Currently some games may silently fail to boot.
 * Parse .eh_frame section in PPU analyser and use this information in LLVM recompiler.
 * Configure Travis to automatically upload Linux binaries on GitHub.
 * Investigate Linux specific bugs.
 Avoid using executable dir completely.